SpectralProject/Arrkia-Framework/README.md

             users.db #mongodb
 package.toml #specify dependencies for your final product and build dependencies, install packages with `arrkia i <package_name>` from arrkia.io package.lock #locks your depenencies.
-Will not update your deps until you run `arrkia deps update` config.rei #configuration options to edit your project name and useful scripts. `arrkia run` will build and run your app in hot-reload mode. `arrkia build --release` will build your app in `build/<name>.app` for QuantOS. build.rei #use build dependencies and hook onto first and second stage of build process to insert scripts in rei
+Will not update your deps until you run `arrkia deps update` config.rei #configuration options to edit your project name and useful scripts. `arrkia run` will build and run your app in hot-reload mode. `arrkia build --release` will build your app in `build/<name>.app` for Quanta. build.rei #use build dependencies and hook onto first and second stage of build process to insert scripts in rei
 ```
 Note the users.db is for storing user data.
 Uses a key-value store based on mongodb.
 You can use your own DB by editing `config.rei`.